khutes/packet-transmitter/README.md

 If a variable length attribute is specified but no children exist the attribute will be ignored.

 #### Special Character
 `$` denotes the checksum whose value should be replaced with the auto calculated checksum.
 `^` denotes the pseudo header value which should be replaced with the real length of the packet header.
-The real length of the packet header is the sum of all attribute and child attribute lengths, NOT the max packer header lenght.
+The real length of the packet header is the sum of all attribute and child attribute lengths, NOT the max packer header length.

 #### Example Specfile
 ```